HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ### AJAX

-A lot of JavaScript that is written is used to communicate with servers through asynchronous requests to receive information in various formats.
-AJAX, or asynchronous JavaScript and XML, is typically used to send and receive data in JSON, XML, HTML, text formats.
+A lot of JavaScript that is written is used to communicate with servers through asynchronous requests to receive information in various formats. _Asynchronous JavaScript and XML_ (AJAX), is typically used to send and receive data in JSON, XML, HTML, text formats.

-{# TODO - "AJAX, or asynchronous JavaScript and XML," is this a list of 3 or grouped together? #}

 With multiple ways to send and receive data on the web, let's look into how many async requests are sent per page.